-The program also covers IT solutions such as data analytics, inventory tracking, and financial management.
+The programme also covers IT solutions such as data analytics, inventory tracking, and financial management.

-This program offers ample opportunity for businesses looking to adopt digital solutions and equipment that can help them reduce costs, improve productivity, increase turnover, and gain new customers.
+This programme offers ample opportunity for businesses looking to adopt digital solutions and equipment that can help them reduce costs, improve productivity, increase turnover, and gain new customers.